Colin’s Story: An Energy-Efficient Self-Build

 Work on the site in Auchterarder, Scotland, had been started by a previous developer who had solely completed the foundations.
 This meant that the architects had to design a bespoke home which met Colin’s brief, but also fitted onto the existing footprint.

 Colin’s brief was structured around the ‘fabric first’ approach; the house was to be as airtight as possible in order to keep energy costs down.
 Colin opted to use structurally insulated panels to build his house, which consist of insulated foam sandwiched between two structural facings and are great for high insulation values.

 Despite not pursuing Passivhaus certification, Colin’s house exceeded expectations in the airtightness test after the triple-glazed windows were installed: “In the end we actually managed to achieve an airtightness value of 0.8, which is pretty incredible,” said Allan Corfield.

 The light-filled timber-clad house features a range of renewable energy technologies.
 These include an air-source heat pump, a mechanical ventilation heat recovery system, triple-glazing, and 4kW of solar photovoltaic (PV) panels.

 Due to the airtightness, high insulation values, and the heat and power from renewables, which are eligible for the Renewable Heat Incentive (RHI) and Feed-in Tariff (FiT), Colin’s home is actually generating more money than he spends on energy.

-Colin was really pleased with the performance of his home, but he’d like to go one better when he manages another eco-home project:
+Colin is really pleased with the performance of his home, but he’d like to go one better should he manage another eco-home project: